 At St Gerard's PSHE is an essential part of the curriculum and is embedded within all curriculum subjects.
 Opportunities are provided in a cross curricular capacity for children to explore all of the PSHE aims using a wide range of activities, resources and books that engage and excite children.
 The use of the 'No Outsiders in Our School' programme ensures that high quality texts are embedded in each year group.
 These texts have also been supplemented by many other PSHE texts that link to a range of curriculum areas.
 There are regular opportunities to discuss and share feelings and opinions in a safe, supportive environment.
 A strong emphasis has been placed on children's mental health and wellbeing, classes engage in mindfullness activities regularly as well as encouraging physical activity as 'brain breaks' to encourage motivation, engagement and participation.
-Children access 'mindfullness' and 'yoga' after school clubs.
+Children access 'mindfullness' and 'relaxation techniques' such as dance, stretch and movement' after school clubs.

 We emphasise the importance of community as part of our Catholic ethos and over the last year, our school has continued to support many different charities, both locally and globally.
 These charities include; CAFOD, Halton Hospice, Sisters of Seele Street and Fairtrade.
 Children are aware of the part THEY can play in building a more positive world, and how their words and actions can have an impact upon others.

 We regularly engage with agencies such as the NSPCC, Barnardos, Widnes Foodbank, CAFOD and local services such as Halton school nurses, the police and the firefighters.
 Personal safety is a crucial part of our PSHE curriculum and through the Halton Healthy Schools programme and regular trips and in-school visits, children are taught how to keep themselves safe.
 We also use the 'Kidsafe' programme through our fully trained family support worker.